TheCandidStartup/TheCandidStartup.github.io/_drafts/consistency-conflict-resolution-event-source.md

 A quick reminder.
 An event sourced system is based on an event log.
 An event log is an ordered list of entries that define all changes made to the data you're storing.
 To load the data into a client, simply replay all the events locally.
 To speed things up, create snapshots of the overall state at regular intervals.
 Then you can load data into a client by loading from a snapshot and replaying events from that point on.

-{% include candid-image.html src="/assets/images/spreadsheet-snapshots-2023/lsm-segments.svg" alt="Event Log with Snapshots" %}
+{% include candid-image.html src="/assets/images/event-source-consistency/client-load.svg" alt="Loading data into a client using a snapshot" %}

 {% capture acid_url %}{% link _posts/2023-09-18-acid-atomicity-consistency-isolation-durability.md %}{% endcapture %}
 An event log naturally provides [*Serializable Isolation*](https://en.wikipedia.org/wiki/Serializability).
 The entries in the event log are strictly ordered and that serialized order defines the state of the system.
 Serializable isolation is the highest level of support for consistency provided by a relational database.
 As we saw [previously]({{ acid_url }}), this comes at a [high cost]({{ acid_url | append: "#consistent-writes" }}) for a general relational database, with the consequence that teams often try to [settle for a lower level of consistency]({{ acid_url | append: "#reality-bites" }}).